kmcd14/ProgrammingDA-project/README.md

 <br></br>
 <h2><b><u><p id='Libraries_Used'>Libraries Used:</b></u></p></h2>

-Python has a vast and continuously growing library to choose from which makes it perfect for data analysis, such as Numpy and Pandas.
+Python has a vast and continuously growing library to choose from which makes it perfect for data analysis, such as `NumPy` and `Pandas`.
 It is a robust, flexible and efficient language which provides many solutions and avenues to approach and solve problems.

 <br>

-<b><u>A full list of each notebooks requirements can be found in the
+<b><u>A full list of each notebook’s requirements can be found in the
-`requirements.txt` file in the project reposistory. </u></b>
+`requirements.txt` file in the project repository. </u></b>

 <br>

 <u><b>Numpy</b></u> is a Python library used for working with arrays.
 It produces a narray object.
-Numpy arrays are faster and more efficient than using python lists.
+NumPy arrays are faster and more efficient than using python lists.
 It does this by storing arrays in one place in memory, so they can be accessed and manipulated quickly http://www.numpy.org/

 <br>